 By adhering to the best practices outlined above, you can implement smarter alarms to capture what you need without going over your monthly screenshot redaction limits.

-NOTE: Screenshots are turned off by default.
+Note: Screenshots are turned off by default.